 Most employers prefer to hire candidates with an associate’s degree or other postsecondary training in mechanical engineering technology.
 Prospective engineering technicians should take as many science and math courses as possible while in high school.

-Employment of mechanical engineering technicians is projected to grow 2 percent from 2014 to 2024, slower than the average for all occupations.
-Nevertheless, there should be opportunities for those who can master new software and technology, as well as traditional manual skills.
+Employment of mechanical engineering technicians is projected to grow 5 percent from 2016 to 2026, about as fast as the average for all occupations.
+There should be opportunities for those who can master new software and technology in addition to traditional manual skills.

 Explore resources for employment and wages by state and area for mechanical engineering technicians.